 The Story of the Clan (as told by Grandmaster James McMurray)

-While living in Texas, Master Jimmy Brown began his martial arts training in 1952 at the tender age of 7, under the instruction of Uechi-ryu Master Angi Uezi.
+While living in Texas, Master Jimmy L. Brown began his martial arts training in 1952 at the tender age of 7, under the instruction of Uechi-ryu Master Angi Uezi.
 The training continued until the age 15 and he achieved his 1st Dan.
 That same year, Master Brown began training in the art of Jidokwan Taekwondo under Master Cha Tae Hong and Instructor George Funny until 1967.
 Moving to North Carolina, Master Brown began training in the art of Moodukkwan under Master Byong Binh.
 Then found James S. Cook through Cpt.
 Wilton Bennett.

-Our system's base was founded at Fort Bragg, North Carolina in the year 1968 by martial artist JAMES COOK, CPT.WILTON BENNETT and JIMMIE BROWN and advised by Korean Master Byong Binh.
-James Cook had a Permanent Chance of Station to Korea and did not return to the United States until 1974, which saw his moved to Cleveland, Ohio and the started of his legendary climb as an unstoppable tournament fighter and forms competitor, leaving Masters Bennett and Brown to continue the Fort Bragg Training.
+Our system's base was founded at Fort Bragg, North Carolina in the year 1968 by martial artist JAMES COOK, CPT.WILTON BENNETT and JIMMY BROWN and advised by Korean Master Byong Binh.
+James Cook had a Permanent Change of Station to Korea and did not return to the United States until 1974, where he moved to Cleveland, Ohio and started of his legendary climb as an unstoppable tournament fighter and forms competitor, leaving Masters Bennett and Brown to continue the Fort Bragg Training.
 In Ohio, Master Cook opened his first school and became a physical education professor at C.C.C. in Cleveland.
 In 1990, He moved to Nashville Tennessee.
 In 1993, he returned to the military as an instructor, and retired in 2007.
-GM James Cook now reside in Knoxville Tennessee where he train privately and continue to travel and do seminars.
+GM James Cook now reside in Knoxville Tennessee where he trains privately and continues to travel and do seminars.
 This is a direct quote that GM Cook sent me recently which is great food for thought...
 "Has commercialism and ego taken charge of what was once an honorable path to walk.
 The art that I taught to Jimmy Brown and Wilton has somehow faded.
 My first instructor, Bob Howard passed away several years ago, and to this day I credit him with putting me on the path that I am still on today.
 I would give all that I know to be in his presents once again as a 10 year old child that he kept from the streets of Cleveland, Ohio.
 Vietnam changed me in so many ways.
 It taught me the value of life as well as what it meant to lose one.
 I respected the Viet Cong for fighting what they believed in as they respected me for what I believed in.
 I did not wait for my father to die before I showed him respect… it was always there, and always will be."

 Master Byong Binh also moved to California and Jimmie Brown and Wilton Bennett were placed under Moodukkwan Master Ki Han Lee.
 In 1971, the Fort Bragg Taekwondo Club was formed under the Dependent Youth Activities and the Morale Support Division.

 For the next few years, the school received numerous honors and awards to include the 1975 Instructor of the Year (Master Brown); #1 Black Belt Competitor of the Year in North Carolina (Mr. McMurray).
 Both Brown and McMurray were two of the original twelve black belts to be classified as United States Army Certified Taekwondo Instructors for LTG Henry (Gunfighter) Emerson's XVIII Abn Corps' Fit-to-Fight program.
 Master Brown and Jimm McMurray received intensive training in the art of Hwarangdo from the “high visible” Michael Echanis.- In 1978, Master Brown tested and promoted McMurray to 3rd Degree Black Belt under the guidance of Master Ki Han Lee and the Korean Taekwondo Association of the World Taekwondo Federation.
 A month later, Master Brown made a change of duty station to West Germany and left the school under the watchful eyes of Instructor McMurray and newly promoted 1st Degree Black Belt Lascelles McCarthy II.
-These two black belts (better known as Big Mac and Lil Mac) sought to continue the traditions set fore before them.
+These two black belts (better known as Big Mac and Lil Mac) sought to continue the traditions set before them.
 As the months passed, the reputation of the school and the martial ability of both "Macs" continued to soar.
 Respectful terror spread along the tournament circuit of the East Coast.
 McMurray secured the SEPKA Full Contact Heavyweight Belt and McCarthy grabbed the SEPKA Full Contact Super Lightweight Crown.

 Soon, it was time for Master McMurray to leave.
 In 1979, Mr. McCarthy was promoted to 2nd Degree Black Belt and Mi'Chele Williams to 1st Degree Black belt and they were given the task to care for the school until Master Brown's return.
 Master McMurray went to Germany and formed the Wiesbaden Taekwondo Branch, while back at Fort Bragg... armed with skill, knowledge and determination (as well as fear)...
 McCarthy did continue the tradition and even went as far as to expand the honors by becoming the Southeast Coast Undefeated Full Contact Champion in the Super Light Weight Division, but also trained Mi'Chele Williams as she took the SEPKA Super light Weight Women's Full Contact Crown.
 Upon Master Brown's return to Fort Bragg, McCarthy came down on orders for Germany, Master Brown Promoted McCarthy to 3rd Degree and while in Germany, Master McCarthy established the Berlin Taekwondo Branch.